yuchengkuo/yckuo/content/projects/formula-student.md

 ### Project Goal

-The primary goal was to build a small formula-style racecar to compete in the Formula Student event, as an attempt to closer the gap between undergrad and the industry.
+The primary goal was to build a small formula-style racecar to compete in the Formula Student event, which is somewhat challenging for a first year team.

 {% image
   id="project/building-the-racecar/team-photo_fkcqkm"